openbmc/phosphor-dbus-interfaces/README.md

 YAML descriptors of standard D-Bus interfaces.
 The format is described by the [sdbusplus binding generation tool sdbus++][].

+Before defining a new D-Bus interface or modifying an existing one, please read through the documented set of the common [requirements and expectations][].

 ## Building

 This project can be built with `meson`.
 The typical `meson` workflow is: